-- One possible reason for pellet grill tunneling that your pellets are clumping together.
+1) One possible reason for pellet grill tunneling is that your pellets are clumping together.
 If your pellets get stuck together or tunnel around, try stirring them with a long spoon or spatula to break up clumps and keep your hand away from the bottom of the hopper.

-- If you notice excessive pellet grill tunneling, the problem might be due to a defect on the inside of the hopper.
+2) If you notice excessive pellet grill tunneling, the problem might be due to a defect on the inside of the hopper.
 If you need to replace any damaged parts, be sure to do so carefully.

-- Always sift the pellet first before adding them to the hopper.
-This stops any dust getting in and compressing which could cause problems with feeding the augur and cause tunneling.
+4) Always sift the pellet first before adding them to the hopper.
+This stops any dust from getting in and compressing which could cause problems with feeding the augur and cause tunneling.

-- Another important tip to prevent pellet grill tunneling is to apply a silicon lubricant to the inside of the hopper wall.
+7) Another important tip to prevent pellet grill tunneling is to apply a silicon lubricant to the inside of the hopper wall.
 This will help to prevent pellet bridging and hulling issues.

 How do you keep pellets from bridging or hulling?

-“Bridging” or “hulling,” is a common issue faced by the pellet grills.
+“Hopper Bridging” or “hulling,” is a common issue faced by pellet grills.
 Bridging is when pellets stack up on top of one another, disrupting the flow of material through the auger.
 This can result in production stoppages and even fires.

 There are a few steps to avoid bridging, including adding lubricants to the pellets.
 Lubricants can be either natural or synthetic, with the latter being more effective.

 Wrap Up: Pellet Tunneling In Hopper

 It is vital to shield your pellets from moisture and to keep an eye on the burn pot for any ash that accumulates.
-Hope this article has helped you solved pellet tunneling in hopper.
+Hope this article has helped you solve pellet tunneling in hopper.